Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

    * Back to the top button

  * Shopping Basket
-  * Displays all the irems added to the bag
+  * Displays all the items added to the bag
   * Items and descriptions are displayed
   * Quantity selector
   * Size selector